lindamood/lindamood.github.io/portfolio.md

  </a>

 ### Product and platform design
-I am a designer that excels at hypothesis driven design.
+I am a designer that excels at hypothesis-driven design.
 I love working with multidisciplinary teams to build, measure, and learn in an iterative way.
 The work below showcases a few of the products in which I have played a lead role in both strategy and design on a multidisciplinary product team.

 <!-- - [Building a Alexa custom skill for NPR](#)-- -->
 <ul>